amirabbasja/EVM-Defi-Tester/README.md

 ### Points about deployments of each DEX code:

 * **General**: Added minimal interfaces for tests in the `.test/interfaces` directory.
 Therefore avoiding version and dependancies errors.
+Furthermore, all V3 exchanges need `NFTDescriptor.sol` to be compiled and attached to the compiler.
+We do this by adding the following to the foundry `foundry.toml` (*The contract addresses are not important, but their existence is mandatory, as far as i know*):
+    ```
+        libraries = [
+            "@uniswap/v3-periphery/contracts/libraries/NFTDescriptor.sol:NFTDescriptor:0x42B24A95702b9986e82d421cC3568932790A48Ec",
+            "./lib/sushiswap-v3-periphery/contracts/libraries/NFTDescriptor.sol:NFTDescriptor:0x67468E6c4418d58B1b41bc0A795BaCB824F70792",
+            "./lib/camelot-v3/src/periphery/contracts/libraries/NFTDescriptor.sol:NFTDescriptor:0xA914d0665DD9D846c973cA7C2Cb735F5D98C7d91",
+            "lib/pancakeswap-v3/projects/v3-periphery/contracts/libraries/NFTDescriptor.sol:NFTDescriptor:0x02e62A6531043F3ED8cBB4fA03dD6ED5e7255511"
+        ]
+    ```

 * Uniswap v2: Change core files with the one provided in `libChanges/v2-periphry`